matterial/reckonjs/README.md

 ## Contribution

+ReckonJS is created by <a href="https://twitter.com/ritenv" target="blank">@ritenv</a>.
 Contributions are open and welcome.
 For any issues, please raise it in the issues section and feel free to send pull requests to fix them.